PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     1. In the Azure portal, create an app registration.
     2. In the app registration, create a client secret.
 Copy the value and store it somewhere safe.

-    ### Add App Registration to Subscription
+    ### Add App Registration to Resource Group

     1. Navigate to the resource group you created earlier.
-    2. Click on "Access control (IAM)" and then "Role assignments".
+    2. Choose the "Access control (IAM)" blade in the left-hand side menu.
+Click "+ Add" button at the top, then "Add role assignment".
-    3. Search for the app registration and select it.
-Give it a role that has sufficient privileges to create, run, and delete ACI container groups.
+    3. Go to the "Privileged administrator roles" tab, click on "Contributor", then click "Next" at the bottom of the page.
+    4. Click on "+ Select members".
+Type the name of the app registration (otherwise it may not autopopulate) and click to add it.
+Then hit "Select" and click "Next".
+The default permissions associated with a role like "Contributor" might not always be sufficient for all operations related to Azure Container Instances (ACI).
+The specific permissions required can depend on the operations you need to perform (like creating, running, and deleting ACI container groups) and your organization's security policies.
+In some cases, additional permissions or custom roles might be necessary.
+    5. Click "Review + assign" to finish.

 === "Google Cloud Run"